Risk-Based Capacity Accreditation of Resource-Colocated Large Loads in Capacity Markets: Introduction

 \subsection{Summary of Contribution}

-The main technical contribution of this paper is threefold.
-First, we develop a risk-minimizing approach to evaluate the ELCC of resource-colocated large loads.
-Since ELCC fundamentally depends on the underlying reliability assessment, we propose in Sec.~\ref{sec:PSReliability} a convex optimization framework that evaluates system reliability through a reliability loss minimization formulation, in contrast to the rule-based heuristics commonly used in the literature and in practice.
-This formulation renders existing heuristic practices as feasible (but generally suboptimal) solutions to the proposed optimization.
+The main technical contributions of this paper are threefold.
+First, we propose a convex optimization-based computation engine that assesses system reliability through a reliability loss minimization formulation, in contrast to the rule-based heuristics commonly used in the literature and in practice.
+This formulation interprets existing heuristic practices as feasible, though generally suboptimal, solutions to the proposed optimization.
 Second, in Sec.~\ref{sec:ELCC}, we introduce a scenario-based procedure for ELCC evaluation that accounts for stochastic resource availability and load variability.
 Finally, in Sec. \ref{sec:Simulation}, we present a novel application of the proposed capacity accreditation methodology to a hydrogen manufacturing system colocated with on-site renewable generation, long-duration hydrogen storage, and fuel cell-based power production.